AndBobsYourUncle/neural_security_system/README.md

     -p "<mqtt_password>"    Required.
 Password for the MQTT client -to "<human_timeout>"   Optional.
 Seconds between no people detected and MQTT publish.
 Default is 5 -tp "<topic>"           Required.
 Topic to publish the presence of humans.
     -no_image                 Optional.
-Disables video out (for use as service)
+Disables video out (for use as service) -cr "<pixels>"          Optional.
+Number of pixels to crop from the right.
+    -cb "<pixels>"          Optional.
+Number of pixels to crop from the bottom.
+    -cl "<pixels>"          Optional.
+Number of pixels to crop from the left.
+    -ct "<pixels>"          Optional.
+Number of pixels to crop from the top.
 ```

 Running the application with the empty list of options yields the usage message given above and an error message.